Star Awards 2018: Top 10 Most Popular Artistes

 Every year, a poll of 1,000 people representing a wide demographic across Singapore's population, were conducted independently by an accredited market research company, will be used to shortlist the nominations for the Top 20 Male and Female artistes, where they faced the public vote.

 This year, 50% of the final results will be derived from this pool of 1,000 people; while the other 50% will comprise telepoll and online voting as a measure of their fan support, to ensure that the representation of results for the Top 10 Most Popular Male and Female artistes were part of the continuous efforts by the Star Awards Committee.

 The telepoll lines will be opened from 16 March 2018 and ends on 22 April 2018, 8:30pm.

-Key

-Post Show Party 庆功宴
+Post show party

-The Post Show Party aired at 10.30pm, after the broadcast of News Tonight.
-During the Post Show, guests Joanna Dong and Nathan Hartono teased on an upcoming reality-competition that would promote local Chinese pop culture.
+The post show party aired at 10.30pm, after the broadcast of News Tonight.
+During the party, guests Joanna Dong and Nathan Hartono teased on an upcoming reality-competition that would promote local Chinese pop culture.

 Summary of shows with multiple nominations and wins

-Most Nominations
+Most nominations

 Programs that received multiple nominations are listed below, by number of nominations per work:

-Most Wins
+Most wins

 Programs that received multiple wins are listed below, by number of wins per work:

-Presenters and Performers
+Presenters and performers

 The following individuals presented awards or performed musical numbers.